satyamsameer/TinyPDF/README.md

 ## Features

-* Simple and nice front interface (PDF Viewer)
+* Simple and nice front interface (PDF Viewer).
-* All commands on Menubar with keyboard shortcuts for quick navigation and usability
+* All commands on Menubar with keyboard shortcuts for quick navigation and usability.
-* Easily navigable pages with page number and Next, Previous, Last and First buttons and goto page number box
+* Easily navigable pages with page number and Next, Previous, Last and First buttons and goto page number box.
-* Magnifier and Fit to screen feature for a PDF page
+* Magnifier and Fit to screen feature for a PDF page.
-* Single PDF file splitter which cuts out a one or more pages and make a new PDF file from them
+* Single PDF file splitter which cuts out one or more pages and make a new PDF file from them.
-* Merging two or more PDF files and make it one PDF file
+* Merging two or more PDF files and make it one PDF file.
-* Simple Merger and Splitter interfaces for usbability and with a status notification area
+* Simple Merger and Splitter interfaces for usability and with a status notification area.
-* About window because it should be included
+* About window because it should be included.

 ## Screen Shots